 ?
 Lunch: Get lunch (and a local beer, if you’re so inclined) at Bent River Brewery (1413 5th Ave.), a staple in downtown Moline for over 20 years.
 The brew pub offers a wide range of food and drink in a relaxing atmosphere.?

 ?
 Dinner: Take?a tropical getaway in the middle of downtown Davenport at Cavort?QC (229 Brady Street).
 You'll be on island time in no time with their tiki-themed cocktails and Asian fusion food.
 Think pot stickers, blackened tuna nachos, drinkable fish bowls, and so much more.?

 ?
 After dinner: Grab a drink and relax at Devon's Complaint Department (304 E. 3rd St., Davenport), a dive bar atmosphere set up with a retro-basement feel.
 This cozy spot features daily drink specials, cheap and craft beers and a surprisingly upscale cocktail selection.

 "Milltown has a relaxing environment to study and $3 bottomless coffee (with syrup flavors in your coffee)!"

 ?
-Morning: Start your day at the Rock Island Arsenal, an active US Army facility on an island on the Mississippi River.
+Morning: Start your day at the Rock Island Arsenal, an active U.S. Army base on an island on the Mississippi River.
 The island features many historical attractions, including the Colonel Davenport House, Rock Island Arsenal Museum and a national cemetery.

 ?
-Lunch: River House Bar & Grill is a local favorite nestled in the heart of downtown Moline.
+Lunch: River House Bar & Grill is a local favorite in downtown Moline.
 It features a casual atmosphere and an expansive menu.

 ?
 Afternoon: Step back in time and tour two homes that once belonged to descendants of John Deere: Butterworth Center and Deere-Wiman House.?